mxdev92/You/META_WHATSAPP_SETUP.md

 2. **whatsapp_business_management** - Manage WhatsApp Business settings
 3. **pages_show_list** - Access to business pages
 4. **pages_messaging** - Send messages from business pages
+5. **ads_read** - Required for Marketing Messages Lite API metrics (optional)

 ## Setup Steps
 1. Go to Meta Developer Console: https://developers.facebook.com/apps/
 2. Select your app
-3. Navigate to WhatsApp → Configuration
+3. Navigate to WhatsApp → API Setup
-4. Add the required permissions to your access token
+4. Generate access token with required permissions
-5. Verify the phone number is properly registered and active
+5. Add phone number and verify it's active
+6. Test message sending capability

+## Important Notes
+- OTP messages use standard Cloud API (not Marketing Messages Lite API)
+- Marketing Messages Lite API requires pre-approved templates
+- Authentication messages like OTP can use freeform text messages
+- Phone number must be verified and active in Meta Business

 ## Current Issue
 The API is returning permission errors, indicating the access token lacks the required WhatsApp Business messaging permissions.

+## Solution
+1. In the screenshot you shared, click "Generate access token" button
+2. Select ALL the required permissions listed above
+3. Copy the new token and update it in the Meta service
+4. The phone number 655810796856265 should be visible in the "Send and receive messages" section
+5. Test by sending a message directly from the API Setup page first

 ## Test Commands
 ```bash